-The purpose of the Urban Railroad Shoreline Environment designation Designation is to identify the 100-foot right-of-way for the Burlington Northern Santa FeBNSF Rrailroad along Mukilteo's shoreline.
-(The railroad also owns associated tidelands along the western shoreline that is covered under the Aquatic Urban Conservancy Shoreline Eenvironment Ddesignation).
-This designation will provides for high-intensity transportation uses, under cEssential pPublic facilities regulations, while where possible restoring the ecological functions, and allowing for safe public access to the water via underpasses, bridges, or pedestrian overpasses/bridges.
+The purpose of the Urban Railroad Shoreline Environment Designation is to identify the 100-foot rightof-way for the BNSF Railroad along Mukilteo's shoreline.
+(The railroad also owns associated tidelands along the western shoreline that is covered under the Aquatic Urban Conservancy Shoreline Environment Designation).
+This designation provides for high-intensity transportation uses, under essential public facilities regulations, while where possible restoring the ecological functions and allowing for safe public access to the water via underpasses, bridges, or pedestrian overpasses/bridges.

-The railroad use was introduced in the $1890^2$ sa filling and following the shoreline of Puget Sound from Everett to Seattle.
+The railroad use was introduced in the 1890s, filling and following the shoreline of Puget Sound from Everett to Seattle.
 The designated right-of-way was provided by federal law and privileges.
-There are very few cases (e.g.a Naketa Beach) where rights were acquired from private landowners and in exchange, they provide access over the railroad right-of-way in perpetuity.
+There are very few cases (e.g., Naketa Beach) where rights were acquired from private landowners and in exchange, they provide access over the railroad right-of-way in perpetuity.

-The railroad provides regional freight connections, and hosts Sound Transit commuter rail5 and Amtrak trains.
+The railroad provides regional freight connections, and hosts Sound Transit commuter rail and Amtrak trains.
 The railroad improvements disturb the shoreline environment, cutting off freshwater and saltwater estuaries along the Puget Sound tributaries.
-The majority of the western shoreline is armored by the railroad, except at the mid-portion Lighthouse Park, Naketa Beach, Ship WreckShipwreck Point or Hulk Creek, Picnic Point Park, and Meadowdale Park or Lund's Gulch.
-The railroad generally consists of 100 feet of right-of way, with large cut granite blocks (often referred to as Chinese walls, as the "Chinese laborers5" cut and fitted these large stacked blocks into nearly vertical walls forming the bed for the tracks) or large rip-rap to allow for two parallel tracks.
+The majority of the western shoreline is armored by the railroad, except at the mid-portion Lighthouse Park, Naketa Beach, Shipwreck Point or Hulk Creek, Picnic Point Park, and Meadowdale Park or Lund's Gulch.
+The railroad generally consists of 100 feet of right-of way, with large cut granite blocks (often referred to as Chinese walls, as the "Chinese laborers" cut and fitted these large stacked blocks into nearly vertical walls forming the bed for the tracks) or large riprap to allow for two parallel tracks.
 Only a single track exists from 9th Street south to the 76th Street ravine north of Big Gulch.
-Where only a single track existed just south of Lighthouse Park to Naketa Beach, BNSF during 2010 rebuilt revetment and installed a second track as part of the improvements required for Sound Transit Commuter Rail.
-In one case, the tracks cut\off a portion of the shoreline just north of Picnic Point Park and south of Shipwreck Point - Hulk Creek.
-Typically, not all of the 100\-foot right-of-way is currently being-used.
+In one case, the tracks cut off a portion of the shoreline just north of Picnic Point Park and south of Shipwreck Point - Hulk Creek.
+Typically, not all of the 100-foot right-of-way is currently used.

-The proposed-Urban Railroad Shoreline Environment Ddesignation includes the area between the base of the hillside out 100 feet as shown on the Snohomish County Assessor data and maps, from the northern property of Meadowdale Park to the southern end of Mukilteo Lighthouse Park.
+The Urban Railroad Shoreline Environment Designation includes the area between the base of the hillside out 100 feet as shown on the Snohomish County Assessor data and maps, from the northern property of Meadowdale Park to the southern end of Mukilteo Lighthouse Park.
 The remainder of BNSF right-of-way is not included within the shoreline jurisdiction of the City of Mukilteo along the northern waterfront.
 As the railroad leaves Mukilteo's boundaries on the east, it again enters the shoreline jurisdiction of the City of Everett.